-Below are examples of faulty thinking and learning with some suggestions on how to make corrections.
+Below are examples of various deceptive situation with some suggestions on how to make corrections.

 In the Asch Conformity Experiment people were influenced to lie about information because others said it was true.
 When everyone in a group seems to believe something we will often condone their belief to avoid conflict.

 Awkward.
 Doing right when others are doing wrong is awkward.
 Awkward does not mean wrong.
 Perhaps we need more awkwardness.

 Spending time around others who influence us toward Godly activity can be a very good thing.

 1 Corinthians 15:33 Do not be deceived: “Evil company corrupts good habits.”

 Read pages 10 to 14 of the PDF book at the bottom of the page "Central Intelligence"

 Once we have an understanding about something; life, God, church, relationships, love, etc. changing our minds or learning different will involve struggle (see Piaget's disequilibrium).
 Our minds will defend our beliefs against (ego defense mechanisms) new and different learning.

 As we struggle (cognitive dissonance) to align our thought messages to become more obedient to Christ 2 Corinthians 10:5 we can improve our belief.
 Such thinking must be sincere and genuine.
 So we must see the good in God's ways to really believe it.
 That means we need new experiences.

 The Milligrams Experiment demonstrates how much we are influenced to act against our beliefs even to the point of harming others just because someone we perceive to be of authority told us to do it.